 COVID-19 has widened the generational divide between older adults and younger people.

 The pandemic has reinforced the misperception that older adults are weak and need to be protected.
 Social distancing has separated grandparents from their grandkids.
-And age has dictated how people have handled the virus.
+And studies show that age has dictated how people have handled the virus.

 “We need to make sure we maintain and strengthen connections between people of all ages,” says Halvorsen, who studies productive aging and self-employment in later life.
 “There’s something powerful about bringing people together from different generations.”

-Halvorsen was recently named a senior fellow at Encore.org, a nonprofit that works to bridge generational divides.
+Halvorsen recently moved one step closer to reaching his goal, after he was named a senior fellow at Encore.org, a nonprofit that works to bridge generational divides.
 Over the next two years, he will evaluate its Gen2Gen Innovation Fellowship program, which finds new ways to bring older and younger people together.

-Most of the fellows, who range in age from their teens to their mid-60s, have created nonprofits to improve the lives of millennials or baby boomers.
-Among the fellows, 15 in all, are entrepreneurs who are fighting social isolation, helping grandpas become role models for boys, and matching older adults with spare rooms with people who need rooms to rent.
+Most of the fellows, who range in age from their teens to their 60s, have created nonprofits to improve the lives of millennials or baby boomers.
+Their ventures include fighting social isolation, helping grandpas become role models for boys, and matching older adults with spare rooms with people who need rooms to rent.

-Halvorsen says he will survey the fellows monthly and help the program directors interview each of them at least once.
+Halvorsen says he will survey the fellows each month and help the program directors interview each of them at least once.
 He met the fellows in December and talked shop, focusing on how to collect data on topics such as loneliness and how to turn feedback into useful metrics.

 His goal, he says, is to use intel from the fellows to help Encore tweak the program in real time.
 After the program ends, he’ll write a report to summarize his findings.
 “I'd like to shine a spotlight on the benefits of intergenerational connections,” he says.
 “We need a whole lot more people looking at this from a variety of perspectives.”